Exhibition & Tour

 Our guides will take you on 30-minute guided tour of the Sam Wanamaker Playhouse, our indoor theatre.
-Discover the impact on Shakespeare’s writing in his late plays, the role of music, how the intricate details of ourtheatre were painstakingly researched from contemporary Tudor and Jacobean buildings such as Hatfield House, and wonder at the remarkable craftsmanship.
+Discover the impact on Shakespeare's writing in his late plays, the role of music, how the intricate details of ourtheatre were painstakingly researched from contemporary Tudor and Jacobean buildings such as Hatfield House, and wonder at the remarkable craftsmanship.
 Ticket includes admission to the Exhibition.
 Tickets for the Playhouse tours can only be bought on the day.

 Visiting the Exhibition